State of Minnesota

 1. The Petitioner (your spouse) has filed a lawsuit against you asking for dissolution of your marriage (divorce).
 A copy of the Petition for Dissolution of Marriage is attached to this Summons.

 2. You must serve upon Petitioner and file with the court a written Answer to the Petition for Dissolution of Marriage, and you must pay the required filing fee.
-Answer forms are available from the court administrator's office.
+Answer forms are available from the court administrator\'s office.
 You must serve your Answer upon Petitioner within thirty (30) days of the date you were served with this Summons, not counting the day of service.
-If you do not serve and file our Answer, the court may give your spouse everything he or she is asking for in the Petition for Dissolution of Marriage.
+If you do not serve and file your Answer, the court may give your spouse everything he or she is askingfor in the Petition for Dissolution of Marriage.

 3. This proceeding involves, affects, or brings into question the real property located at the